phengao/hello-world/docs/BoAT_User_Guide_en.md

    ![image](https://user-images.githubusercontent.com/81662688/130744556-163fb5e4-0260-42d8-b8c1-4c78052bd7d1.png)

   On Windows, the SDK does not support compilation outside of Cygwin.
-If you must run it outside of Cygwin (e.g., using a cross-compiler with Windows as the build environment), please refer to the section [Compiling with Windows as the Build Environment](#compiling-with-windows-as-the-build-environment) to adjust the compilation files.
+If you must run it outside of Cygwin (e.g., using a cross-compiler with Windows as the build environment), please refer to the section [Windows as the Compilation Environment](#Windows-as-the-Compilation-Environment) to adjust the compilation files.

   When porting the SDK to an RTOS, the dependency on libcurl needs to be ported or the RPC methods need to be rewritten.